ssong423/ZiyingSong.github.io/content/authors/admin/_index.md

     date_end: 2020-08-01
     summary: |
       Responsibilities include:
-      - Built and deployed an end-to-end user intent prediction system, automating Python-based ETL pipelines and reducing manual workload by 5+ hours/week.
-Also developed an LSTM + Attention model to evaluate text quality, achieving 92% accuracy and automating review of 2M+ UGC items daily.
+      - Developed an LSTM + Attention model to evaluate text quality, achieving 92% accuracy and automating review of 2M+ UGC items daily.
       - Engineered features and performed EDA using Pandas, NumPy, and Scikit-learn, extracting user behavioral signals and optimizing SQL queries for real-time retrieval and model training.
       - Created a MySQL-based platform with co-occurrence tagging, increasing feature extraction efficiency by 60% and enabling downstream modeling workflows.
       - Trained and evaluated ML models (e.g., XGBoost, logistic regression, decision trees), improving prediction accuracy by 20% through hyperparameter tuning and performance assessment using AUC, precision, and recall.
       - Built a document quality prediction system with XGBoost (AUC = 0.91), detecting textual redundancy and keyword stuffing, and generating automated scores for 505K+ documents.
-      - Led A/B testing and model evaluation using PSM methods, resulting in a 40% improvement in training efficiency for document classification models and contributing to enhanced content ranking strategies in collaboration with cross-functional teams.
+      - Led model evaluation using PSM methods, resulting in a 40% improvement in training efficiency for document classification models and contributing to enhanced content ranking strategies in collaboration with cross-functional teams.

   - position: Undergraduate Learning Assistant
     company_name: University of North Carolina at Chapel Hill